Published on in Vol 17, No 7 (2015): July

 14. Alsoghier A. Assessments of the Quality, Understandability, and Actionability of Arabic Web-Based Content on Oral Cancer and Precancerous Disorders.
 Saudi Journal of Health Systems Research 2024;4(3):114 View

-15. Blank C, Biedka S, Montalmant A, Saft K, Lape M, Mao K, Bradt J, Liou K. Scope, Findability, and Quality of Information about Music-Based Interventions in Oncology: A Quantitative Content Analysis of Public-Facing Websites at NCI-Designated Cancer Centers (Preprint).
-JMIR Cancer 2023 View
+15. Blank C, Biedka S, Montalmant A, Saft K, Lape M, Mao K, Bradt J, Liou K. Scope, Findability, and Quality of Information About Music-Based Interventions in Oncology: Quantitative Content Analysis of Public-Facing Websites at National Cancer Institute–Designated Cancer Centers.
+JMIR Cancer 2024;10:e53440 View